Increased Facilities Use and Operating Costs

 Don’t Miss this Potential Budget Breaker

-Brotherhood Mutual® recently spoke with Tim Cool, chief solutions officer with Smart Church Solutions, about what he’s experienced working with many ministries over the past several months.
+Brotherhood Mutual spoke with Tim Cool, chief solutions officer with Smart Church Solutions, about what he’s experienced working with many ministries over the years.

 Wear and Tear Takes a Toll